-Singing lessons are fun, non-judgmental and creative.
+Singing lessons are fun, challenging, non-judgmental and creative.
 I endeavor to impart a basic understanding of how the voice functions.
 I teach students to be in control of their own voices.
 The voice and the body as it relates to singing is no mystery, but instead a wonderful discovery!
 The goal is always to be sensitive to the needs and learning styles of the student.
 The mind-spirit and body connection is paramount.
 Singing well can be quite spiritual, and the journey there is very empowering.

 Not all Voice Teachers are Created Equal!

 When looking for a voice teacher it is important to find out if he or she has had training in vocal pedagogy.
 If not this teacher will only be able to understand her/his own voice, but not how the voice functions within the human body.
 Voices, vocal issues and strengths vary from person to person.
-Vocal pedagogy, which is professional level course work in vocal anatomy, vocal physiology, developmental repertoire, alexander technique, vocal health issues and acoustics of the vocal tract is an essential prerequisite needed to become an effective singing teacher.
+Vocal pedagogy, which is professional level course work in vocal anatomy, vocal physiology, developmental repertoire, alexander technique, vocal health issues, acoustics and resonance of the vocal tract is an essential prerequisite needed to become an effective singing teacher.
 Yes it's true that there is an art to teaching that can't be taught, however intuition, performing experience, personality and empathy (while vital) is not the complete package for being a great voice teacher.

-In addition to sixteen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage (in conjunction with ENTs and speech language pathologists), to the gifted opera or pop star.
+In addition to seventeen years experience in teaching all levels, ages and styles of voice as well as being a seasoned performer, I have also had extensive training in all aspects of vocal pedagogy, and I have effectively and dramatically improved the voices of people with voice damage (in conjunction with ENTs and speech language pathologists), to the gifted opera or pop star.

 Please visit my newest website Westchester Voice Lessons !